DanielPahor/Platforming-Skill-Estimator/README.md

 # Platforming-Skill-Estimator

+A platforming game which focuses on the concept of 'adaptive difficulty'.

+# Details

-A platforming game that dynamically adjusts difficulty on the fly according to your level of skill.
+The game will adjust difficulty on the fly according to the user's skill level.

-This project was built in Unity.